Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Spatial extremes

 \section{Spatial extremes}

-A convenient tool to statistically model extremes and their dependence over a spatial domain $\mathcal{D}$ is provided by max-stable processes \citep[e.g.][Ch.
-9]{de2006}.
-Shortly, let $\{X_i(s), s\in \mathcal{D}\}$, $i=1,2,\ldots$, be independent copies of a stochastic process $X(s)$, $s\in\mathcal{D}$ with the same finite-dimensional distribution.
-If there are functions $a_n(s)>0$ and $b_n(s)$, for each $n$, such that the finite-dimensional distribution of a limit process $Y(s)$, given by
+Max-stable processes \citep[e.g.,][Ch.
+9]{de2006} are a convenient tool to statistically model extremes and their dependence over a spatial domain $\mathcal{D}$.
+Let $\{X_i(s), s\in \mathcal{D}\}$, $i=1,2,\ldots$, be independent copies of a stochastic process $X(s)$, $s\in\mathcal{D}$ with identical finite-dimensional distribution.
+If there are functions $a_n(s)>0$ and $b_n(s)$, for each $n$, such that the finite-dimensional distributions of a limit process $Y(s)$, given by

-is not degenerate, then it must be a multivariate GEV distribution as in \eqref{eq:evd_copula}, and with the maximum taken pointwise for all $s\in \mathcal{D}$.
-Refer to \cite{davison2012statistical} for a detailed review on max-stable processes and the statistical analysis of spatial extremes.
-The \pkg{ExtremalDep} package considers some of the most widely used max-stable models including the geometric Gaussian \citep{davison2012statistical}, the Brown-Resnick \citep{Brown1977}, the extremal-$t$ \citep{Opitz2013} and the extremal skew-$t$ process \citep{Beranger2017}.
-The routines implemented rely on the results of \citet{Dombry2016} and \citet{Beranger2021b} for the exact simulation of the max-stable models and on \citet{Stephenson2005} and \citet{Beranger2021b} for the inferential procedures.
+are not degenerate, then they must be multivariate EV as in \eqref{eq:evd_copula}, and with the maximum taken pointwise for all $s\in \mathcal{D}$.
+Refer to \cite{davison2012statistical} for a detailed review of max-stable processes and the statistical analysis of spatial extremes.
+The \pkg{ExtremalDep} package considers some of the most widely used max-stable models including geometric Gaussian \citep{davison2012statistical}, Brown--Resnick \citep{Brown1977}, extremal-$t$ \citep{Opitz2013} and extremal skew-$t$ processes \citep{Beranger2017}.
+The routines implemented rely on the results of \citet{Dombry2016} and \citet{Beranger2021b} for the exact simulation of the max-stable models and on \citet{Stephenson2005} and \citet{Beranger2021b} for the inferential procedures.\\